deniswolf/node-treller/README.md

 ## Github2Trello

-Webhook reciever for adding info about commit to the relevant ticket.
+Webhook reciever for adding info about pushed commits to the relevant ticket.

 ## Config
 ```bash